 In this model, the messages published by a Producer can be subscribed by more than one Consumer.
 The Producer and the Consumer are decoupled to a large extent.
-This model ensures that each Consumer will receive messages in a topic in the exact order generated by the producer.
+This model ensures that each Consumer will receive messages on a topic in the producer’s exact order.
 A typical example may be a dish TV which publishes different channels like music, movie, sports, etc., and the consumers can subscribe to more than one channel.
 As there are multiple subscribers to a topic, scaling the processing of streams is a challenge.

-Kafka is so popular because although it is based on the publish-subscribe model, it has the advantages of a messaging queue system.
-As discussed earlier, if we have a Consumer group, Kafka ensures that each message in a topic is read-only once by a Consumer (Which is similar to a Message Queue system).
-The added advantages are that the messages are retained by the brokers (for some time thereby making it fault-tolerant) and if we have more than one Consumer group, they can read messages from the same topic but process them differently.
+Although it is based on the publish-subscribe model, Kafka is so popular because it has the advantages of a messaging queue system.
+As discussed earlier, if we have a Consumer group, Kafka ensures that each message in a topic is read only once by a Consumer (Which is similar to a Message Queue system).
+The added advantages are that the brokers retain the messages (for some time, thereby making it fault-tolerant).
+If we have more than one Consumer group, they can read messages from the same topic but process them differently.

 Use Case Implication